ng-Classic/ng-classic/aio/content/guide/complex-animation-sequences.md

 ## Animating the items of a reordering list

-Although Angular animates correctly `*ngFor` list items out of the box, it will not be able to do so if their ordering changes.
+Although Angular Classicanimates correctly `*ngFor` list items out of the box, it will not be able to do so if their ordering changes.
 This is because it will lose track of which element is which, resulting in broken animations.
-The only way to help Angular keep track of such elements is by assigning a `TrackByFunction` to the `NgForOf` directive.
+The only way to help Angular Classickeep track of such elements is by assigning a `TrackByFunction` to the `NgForOf` directive.
-This makes sure that Angular always knows which element is which, thus allowing it to apply the correct animations to the correct elements all the time.
+This makes sure that Angular Classicalways knows which element is which, thus allowing it to apply the correct animations to the correct elements all the time.

 <div class="alert is-important">